thinkingmik/ideman/README.md

 module.exports = ideman;
 ```
-Then include this file everywhere you need `ideman` methods, for example in your Express API route:
+Then include this file everywhere you need `ideman` methods, for example in your Express application you could have:
 ```javascript
 //file: ./routes/index.js
 var express = require('express');